tek256/react-native-figures/.github/SECURITY.md

 ## Supported Versions

-Please make sure that you are using the latest version of react-native-shapes.
+Please make sure that you are using the latest version of react-native-figures.

 ## Reporting a Vulnerability

-Please create an [issue](https://github.com/tek256/react-native-shapes/issues) on GitHub to report any potential Security Vulnerabilities.
+Please create an [issue](https://github.com/tek256/react-native-s/issues) on GitHub to report any potential Security Vulnerabilities.
 Please check for duplicate/relevant issues before creating one and add your info to any existing relevant issues!